 Students on probation whose cumulative and term GPAs fall below 2.0 will be placed on scholastic suspension.
 Students on suspension may not register for classes at TSTC for a period of one semester.
-However, they may formally appeal to the Vice President for Student Learning or designee.
+However, they may formally appeal to the Provost or designee.
 If the appeal is granted, the student will be required to participate in a special program called HATSS (Helping a TSTC Student to Succeed) Mentoring Program as a condition for registration.